Government supporters call on Pakistan's chief justice to resign over releasing ex-PM Imran Khan - ExBulletin

 Government supporters call on Pakistan’s chief justice to resign over releasing ex-PM Imran Khan

-ISLAMABAD More than 20,000 Pakistani government supporters converged on the country’s Supreme Court on Monday, in a rare challenge to the nations judiciary.
+ISLAMABAD (AP) More than 20,000 Pakistani government supporters converged on the country’s Supreme Court on Monday, in a rare challenge to national justice.
 Protesters have demanded the resignation of the Chief Justice for ordering the release of former Prime Minister Imran Khan in a corruption case.

 The Pakistan Democratic Alliance, a grouping of 13 political parties affiliated with the ruling Pakistan Muslim League, called for the protests.
 The alliance was behind the joint action to oust Khan in a vote of no confidence in parliament in April 2022.